Call for Preliminary Proposals 2015

 OUR ALTERNATING YEAR POLICY: CA Sea Grant is managing its core research proposals and awards under an "alternating year plan."

-CURRENT CALL: This year we are soliciting applications for Standard Core Awards.
-Applicants may propose to conduct research falling under any area of relevance to California Sea Grant.
+CURRENT CALL: This year we are soliciting applications for Special Focus Awards of 1-year duration, with a maximum budget of $25,000 (to include indirect costs, if any).
+Proposals MUST support the unique research of an enrolled graduate student working toward an advanced degree at a California university.
+The graduate student’s research may fall under any area of relevance to California Sea Grant.
 We encourage proposals that would carry out research to address any of our primary goals under one of our three Strategic Focus Areas:

 Healthy Coastal and Marine Ecosystems (HCME)